patrickbucher/docs/tls/tls-mastery.md

   Python dependencies, but doesn't support the TLS-ALPN-01 challenge yet.
 - Dehydrated, which is a simple client based on shell scripts and basic system utilities, and therefore should work on any Unix-like environment.

+## Dehydrated

+Dehydrated can be downloaded and installed using a package manager or manually from [dehydrated.io](https://dehydrated.io).
+Make sure `/etc/dehydrated` exists into which the example configuration shipped with dehydrated should be copied (`/etc/dehydrated/config`).

+The main script `dehydrated` relies on hook scripts that provide the functionality specific to each challenge.
+For HTTP-01, `hook.sh` is provided as an example.
+The Dehydrated web site provides additional hook scripts for other challenges and specific software packages (e.g. DNS servers, load balancers, etc.).
+Put `hook.sh` into your configuration path (`/etc/dehydrated/hook.sh`).
+(Alternatively, modify your configuration so that it points to this hook script.)

+Certificates created by Dehydrated should only be accessible by `root`—and the user that runs the dehydrated scripts.
+Create an unprivileged user called `acme` with a home in `/var/acme`.
+This is where certificates are going to be stored.
+Do not allow the user to login by setting a bogus shell (e.g.
+`/usr/bin/nologin`).
+Also set a lengthy password.
+(Remember: this setup takes place on a Internet-facing server, which is prone to attacks from the outside.)
+On Arch Linux:

+    # useradd -d /var/acme -m -s /usr/bin/nologin -U acme
+    # chown -R /var/acme acme:acme
+    # passwd acme

+Modify the configuration (`/etc/dehydrated/config`) so that `BASEDIR` points to `/var/acme`—the home directory just set for the `acme` user.
+Also set the `DEHYDRATED_USER` and `DEHYDRATED_GROUP`  to `acme`.
+Provide a proper `CONTACT_EMAIL` address.
+List the domains to manage certificates for in `/etc/dehydrated/domains.txt` (more of which later) and set `DOMAINS_TXT` accordingly.
+For a challenge other than HTTP-01, set the challenge type using `CHALLENGETYPE`.
+Set the `CA` to the certificate authority to be used:
+`letsencrypt` (default), `letsencrypt-test` (for testing your setup), `buypass`, `buypass-test`, `zerossl` (others supported by default).
+For other CAs, set `CA` to the API URL provided by the respective CA instead of its name.
+Additional configuration settings can be put in an extra folder, say `/etc/dehydrated/config.d` to be referred to by the option `CONFIG_D`.

+    BASEDIR="/var/acme"
+    DEHYDRATED_USER="acme"
+    DEHYDRATED_GROUP="acme"
+    CONTACT_EMAIL="patrick.bucher@mailbox.org"
+    DOMAINS_TXT="/etc/dehydrated/domains.txt"
+    CHALLENGETYPE="http-01"
+    CA="letsencrypt-test"
+    CONFIG_D="/etc/dehydrated/config.d"

+The files in `CONFIG_D` ending in `.sh` will be processed in alphanumerical order, with later files overriding settings of earlier files.

+Put all the domains that will use the same certificate on a single line in your domain list (`/etc/dehydrated/domains.txt`).
+Make sure to put the domain with the Common Name (CN) first (max.
+64 characters):

+    foo.bar www.foo.bar mail.foo.bar
+    qux.com www.qux.com mail.qux.com

+The common name (above: `foo.bar` and `qux.com`) will be used as a directory name to store the certificates inside.
+Define an optional alias name after `>` at the end of a line in order to tie domains together:

+    buythisnow.com bestdealever.com youneedthisstuff.com > scamsites

+If you're using wildcard certificates, always define an alias name for it, so that you don't end up with a `*` character in your folder name:

+    *.foo.bar > wildcard.foo.bar